mark-when/docs/remarking/remarks.md

 ```

 If this markwhen document was owned by `terry` and the name of the doc was `vacation`, one could refer to a specific entry like `remark.ing/terry/vacation/A-long-time-ago`.
 This is how Remark.ing works and how remark urls are generated.

-## Properties

-If a remark has properties, they will be put in a table that appears at the end of the remark.

-<blockquote data-remarking-uri="/rob/rob/Example-about-properties"></blockquote>